npm/types/README.md

 A "loose" definition of package.json structures.

 > [!NOTE]
 > This is not an authoritative definition of package.json structures.
-Rather, it is a best-effort attempt to describe the fields that are de-facto standards for Node, NPM, and TypeScript development.
+Rather, it is a best-effort attempt to describe the fields that are de-facto standards for Node.js, npm, and TypeScript development.